Customer Service Email Writing Tips

 Nobody talks like that.

-But it should be understand that letters and emails are different forms of communication with letters being the more formal of the two.
+Writing a letter is a bit different.
+Letters and emails are different forms of communication with letters being the more formal of the two.

 Is there any appreciation here?
+No.

 Can you feel the warmth?
+No.

+We can’t.
 How negative is that?

-Learn the art of interpretation
+Learn the Art of Interpretation

 The very first step in email writing is to interpret the incoming email.

 I look at email interpretation a bit like I look at the popular TV show “CSI”.
+In CSI, detectives sift through clues to figure out what happened.

-Interpreting emails is the same.
+Interpreting emails well is similar.